dvklopfenstein/goatools_simulation/README.md

 #### Simulated Sensitivity Ratios
 Sensitivity is also known as the _true positive rate_, _recall_, or _probability of detection_.
 ![Sensitivity results](doc/logs/suppl_hypoth_sensitivity_100to025_01to05_004to128_N00500_1000.png)
-**All "non-true null hypotheses" are detected when their P-Values are <= 0.01 and alpha=0.05.** as seen in the leftmost "Sig.<=0.01" column.
+**At an alpha of 0.05, 100% of "non-true null hypotheses" are detected when their P-Values are <= 0.01** as seen in the leftmost "Sig.<=0.01" column.
+The top row shows sensitivity is 0% because all hypotheses are set to null for these simulations, so there are no "non-true null hypotheses" to detect.

 A "non-true null hypotheses"** in gene ontology analyses are genes which are extremely likely to be different from the general population of genes.

-If all "non-true null hypotheses" have a randomly generated P-value between 0.0 and 0.05, only 10% of the hypotheses will be discovered.
+**The sensitivity improves as the percentage of "non-true null hypotheses" increases.**
+Increasing sensitivity can be seen in the figure when comparing the rows in middle "Sig<=0.03" column between one another or comparing the rows in right-most "Sig<=0.05" column between one another.

+**The sensitivity decreases as the P-values of the "non-true null hypotheses" approach the alpha value 0.05.**
+For example, in the last two columns of the "50% Null" row, the green bars

+**The sensitivity decreases as the number of total tested hypotheses get larger.**
+For example, in the "75% Null" row and "Sig<=0.03" column when the number of tested hypotheses is 4, 45% (SE 0.2%) of all "non-true null" are found.
+But when the number of tested hypotheses is 128, only 4% (SE 0.2%) of all "non-true null" are found.

 ### [**Consequent**: Gene Ontology Enrichment Results (GOEA) simulations]()